camero2734/PFIC_8621/README.md

 4. Address (e.g. Some Street 123)
 5. Tax year, just the last 2 digits (e.g. 19 for 2019)

 That's all of the data needed.
-It will then generate a PDF for each PFIC in the `outputs` folder, named `REFERENCE_ID.pdf`.
-For example, if you have `vwce.xlsx` and `spyy.xlsx` in the `inputs` folder, it will generate:
+It will then generate a PDF for each PFIC in the `outputs/YEAR` folder, named `REFERENCE_ID.pdf`.
+For example, if you have `vwce.xlsx` and `spyy.xlsx` in the `inputs` folder, and run the program for 2025, it will generate:
-- `outputs/vwce.pdf`
+- `outputs/2025/vwce.pdf`
-- `outputs/spyy.pdf`
+- `outputs/2025/spyy.pdf`

 You can then include these with your tax return.